Teeth whitening solutions at our Melbourne dental practice

 The whitening gel we use has been proven to be a safe and effective treatment.
 It does not damage or weaken the enamel of teeth.
 Some patients may experience a temporary increase in teeth sensitivity, although the gel concentration we use makes this unlikely.
 Should it occur we suggest stopping the whitening process for 1–2 days to give your teeth a rest, then continue the process.
 To aid with potential sensitivity, we send all patients home with a sensitive toothpaste to help sooth the teeth.

-Gum irritation may also occur, especially if you have gingivitis and bleeding gums to start with.
-For this reason we recommend a thorough teeth and gum cleaning prior to commencing the whitening process.
+Gum irritation may also occur, especially if you have gingivitis and bleeding gums.
+For this reason, we recommend a thorough tooth and gum cleaning before commencing the whitening process.
 This also helps to remove any stains from your teeth and thus makes the whitening more effective.
-Applying too much gel may also cause this.

 Whitening will change the colour of your teeth, but will not change the colour of your fillings.
-For this reason, after your teeth have been satisfactorily whitened it may be necessary to replace some old fillings to better match the colour of your teeth.
+For this reason, after your teeth have been satisfactorily whitened it may be necessary to replace some old fillings to match the colour of your teeth better.

-The teeth whitening results for some patients who have taken antibiotic medications that cause staining may not meet expectations, and an alternative treatment procedure such as porcelain veneers may be required.
+The teeth whitening results for some patients who have taken antibiotic medications that cause staining may not meet expectations.
+An alternative treatment procedure, such as porcelain veneers, may be required.